wdawson/okta.github.io/_source/_posts/2018-11-30-web-app-with-express-angular-graphql.md

 }
 ```

-Now it’s time to implement the database queries that power the GraphQL queries.
+Now it's time to implement the database queries that power the GraphQL queries.
 GraphQL uses something called `rootValue` to define the functions corresponding to the GraphQL queries.

 ```js
 const root = {